Keyboard shortcuts

 Possible values:

-• local: Local project settings, not committed (.claude/settings.local.json)
+• local: Local project configuration that is not committed

 Options: